tigrisdata-archive/real-time-full-text-search-nextjs/README.md

 # ⚡ ️Real-time full-text search with Next.js and Tigris

 This application is built with Next.js and Tigris and provides a full-stack solution.
 Products are stored and retrieved from a Tigris database to be displayed to customers.
-To improve accessibility, I used the Tigris embedded real-time full-text search feature to add search to the application, allowing users to search for their desired products quickly.
+To improve the UX of the product discoverability, I used the Tigris embedded real-time full-text search feature to add search to the application, allowing users to search for their desired products quickly.

 ## Project Demo
 <p align="center">